 The bananas we eat today are significantly superior to the original wild fruit, which had a lot of huge, hard seeds and not a lot of pleasant pulp.

 Around 650 AD, the first bananas as we know them were formed in Africa.
 Musa Acuminata and Musa Baalbisiana, two wild banana cultivars, were crossed.
-Some bananas became seedless and more like the bananas, we eat today as a result of this process.
+Some bananas became seedless and more like the bananas we eat today due to this process.

-Bananas are one of the healthiest, most convenient, tastiest fruits available, as well as one of the most affordable.
+Bananas are one of the healthiest, most convenient, and tastiest fruits available and one of the most affordable.
 As a result, they're a wonderful alternative for anyone who wants to eat healthily.

 One regular-sized banana (126 grams) also boasts: